turbot/steampipe-plugin-alicloud/docs/tables/alicloud_vpc_vpn_connection.md

 ```

-### Get the vpn connections where NAT traversal feature is eneble
+### Get the vpn connections where NAT traversal feature is enabled

 ```sql
 select